WSWUP/gridwxcomp/README.md

 ### Basic use from command line

-This workflow will use the example station data given in "gridwxcomp/gridwxcomp/ETrBias_DataPackage".
+This workflow will use the example station time series data given in "gridwxcomp/gridwxcomp/ETrBias_DataPackage".
 It will calculate bias ratios between station and gridMET ETr, estimate spatial GeoTIFF rasters at 400m resolution, and calculate zonal statistics of mean bias ratios for each gridMET cell in the region of the stations.

 From ``gridwxcomp`` root directory run